 - Advised multinational consulting firm on wide-ranging internal investigation into potential violations of financial and trade sanctions targeting Russia at subsidiaries in the United Kingdom, United States, and European Union.

-- Conducted numerous internal investigations for Dow Index life sciences company into alleged violations of the Foreign Corrupt Practices Act (“FCPA”) in Europe (including France, Switzerland, Austria, and Belarus) related to allegations of corruption, fraud, and violations of company policy.
+- Conducted numerous government-facing and internal investigations for Dow Index life sciences company in multiple jurisdictions across Europe (including France, Switzerland, the Netherlands, Austria, and Belarus) related to allegations of corruption, fraud, and violations of company policy.

 - Advised European pharmaceutical company on internal investigation related to allegations of fraud and violations of current good manufacturing practice (cGMP) requirements at Indian subsidiary manufacturer.

 - Advised British-American private equity firm on identifying and reporting to relevant authorities suspected money laundering by Hezbollah-linked criminal organization operating in Central Africa.

 - Advised S&P 100 pharmaceutical company in internal investigation related to COVID-19 vaccine research and development in Latin America.

 - Part of the independent investigation commissioned by the United States Olympic Committee into abuse of elite and Olympic gymnasts by Larry Nassar.

 - Regularly advise private equity firms, investment banks, and pension funds regarding anti-bribery and corruption (ABC), anti-money laundering (AML), sanctions, and export control due diligence in connection with mergers, acquisitions, credit agreements, joint ventures, and other key transactions and business relationships around the world.